-Dr Sheila Forman psychologist
+Dr Sheila Forman psychologist and life coach

 Common Questions and Answers about Group Psychotherapy